 - (a) If an AST system is damaged, it must be repaired to meet applicable requirements, or be properly closed.
-Owners/operators of AST systems must ensure that repairs will prevent releases due to structural failure or corrosion as long as the AST system is used to store petroleum. - (b) The repairs must meet the following requirements:

-- (1) Repairs to AST systems must be properly conducted in accordance with a code of practice developed by a nationally recognized association or an independent testing laboratory.
+Owners/operators of AST systems must ensure that repairs will prevent releases due to structural failure or corrosion as long as the AST system is used to store regulated substances. - (b) The repairs must meet the following requirements: - (1) Repairs to AST systems must be properly conducted in accordance with a code of practice developed by a nationally recognized association or an independent testing laboratory.
 [Note: The following codes and standards may be used to comply with paragraph (b) of this section: National Fire Protection Association Standard 30, "Flammable and Combustible Liquids Code"; American Petroleum Institute Publication 2200, "Repairing Crude Oil, Liquefied Petroleum Gas, and Product Pipelines"]; - (2) Aboveground metal pipe that has released product must be immediately repaired or replaced and appropriately tested.
 [Note: repaired piping that has previously contained flammable liquid must not be subjected to an air pressure test unless the piping has been completely cleaned and rendered vapor free] - (3) Underground metal pipe sections and fittings connected to an AST that have released product as a result of corrosion or other damage must be replaced immediately and protected from future corrosion.
-Fiberglass pipes and fittings may be repaired in accordance with the equipment manufacturer's specifications. - (4) Repaired AST underground piping must be volumetrically tested following the completion of the repair.
-The volumetric test can be made using one of the available commercial precision testing methods or by a standpipe test at 1.5 times operating pressure for small sections of pipe if approved by the Director.
+Fiberglass pipes and fittings may be repaired in accordance with the equipment manufacturer's specifications. - (4) Repaired AST underground piping must be tightness tested in accordance with section 2-4-5(b) within 30 days following the date of the completion of the repair.
 New replacement piping runs that have never contained product may be tested by an air pressure/soap bubble test at 1.5 times operating pressure if inspected and approved by the Director.